NBA Basketball Box Scores

 -

-L.A.
-Clippers will play their next game at home against San Antonio.
-The Clippers have a W/L % of .762 after a win and .625 after a loss.
+Denver will play their next game on the road against L.A.
+Clippers.
+The Nuggets have a W/L % of .333 after a win and .500 after a loss.

 -

-Denver will play their next game at home against Atlanta.
-The Nuggets have a W/L % of .308 after a win and .500 after a loss.
+Dallas will play their next game on the road against Portland.
+The Mavericks have a W/L % of .143 after a win and .286 after a loss.